vCloud API programming guide for service providers

 Exploring the clouds

-You can use HTTP GET requests to browse containers like organizations, directories and VDCs in the cloud.
+You can use HTTP GET requests to browse containers such as organisations, directories and VDCs in the cloud.

-The responses to these queries include metadata about the container itself and links to the objects it contains.
-These links are represented in Link elements, which have href attributes that the client can use in requests to get more information about the objects.
+The responses to these requests contain metadata about the container itself and links to the objects it contains.
+These links are represented in link elements, which have href attributes that the client can use in requests to get more information about the objects.
 This process is sometimes called sequential discovery because the content of a single response provides links to the sources where you can look for more information.
-The hierarchical structure of vCloud API container objects lends itself to graphical representation as a folder hierarchy or tree view of vCloud API objects and allows customers to use the same set of objects and operations to implement a breadth or depth-to-view approach.
+The hierarchical structure of vCloud API container objects lends itself to a graphical representation as a folder hierarchy or tree view of vCloud API objects, and allows customers to use the same set of objects and operations to implement a breadth or depth-to-view approach.

-The list of entry points from which you can start browsing is contained in Session element, which is returned in response to a successful login.
-The contents of this list are based on your rights and privileges.
+The list of entry points from which to start browsing is contained in the Session element that is returned in response to a successful login.
+The content of this list depends on your rights and privileges.

 Create a vCloud API session